ShatrovOA/dtFFT/docs/environ.rst

   - Only applicable in builds with CUDA support (``DTFFT_WITH_CUDA`` defined) and when the execution platform is set to ``cuda`` (via :ref:`DTFFT_PLATFORM<dtfft_platform_env>` or :f:type:`dtfft_config_t`).
-  - If this environment variable is set, it takes precedence over the value specified in :f:type:`dtfft_config_t`.

 DTFFT_CONFIGS_TO_TEST